Letters: Hands off our BBC – it belongs to the British public

 If only our politicians were as empathetic as our athletes

-I have not had TV since 1999.
+I have not had a TV since 1999.
 Long before there were other regular screen alternatives.

-It began with not wanting to fund an institution which was London-centric, white or male dominated (see Lenny Henry's comments over the decades), and stultified with an ideology that seemed to have evolved little since my childhood in the 1960s.
+It began with not wanting to fund an institution which was London-centric, white or male-dominated (see Lenny Henry's comments over the decades), and stultified with an ideology that seemed to have evolved little since my childhood in the 1960s.

 Now I see the rest of the UK catching up.